 - Copy of the bank statement, stock certificates, insurance checks, policy value information forms, or any related information regarding the assets that you are attempting to transfer with this procedure.

-Upon depositing a will with our office, the depositor will receive a Receipt for Deposit of Will which includes the file number, date of filing, and the seal of the Marion County Clerk of the Circuit Court.
+Upon depositing a will with our office, the depositor will receive a Receipt for Deposit of Will which includes the file number, date of filing, and the seal of the Marion County Clerk of Court and Comptroller.
 This receipt is something that should be placed with other important documents concerning the deceased.

 In some instances, the company or office holding assets of the deceased will require a certified copy of the Last Will and Testament to transfer the assets in question.
 It is always a good idea to contact the company or office and inquire as to what is needed to complete the transfer.
 Our office can provide you with certified copies of the will at the rate of $1.00 per page, plus a $2.00 charge for certification.